arielgee/Sage-Like/.misc/tasks.md

 ### low priority
+* new preference "Show humongous informational tooltip when mouse hovers over the filter widget"
 * MDN - DataTransfer.effectAllowed: Following is not correct 'Assigning a value to effectAllowed in events other than dragstart has no effect'
 	* make a POC and post in somewhere. must me a sidebar webextension!
 * Waiting for Mozilla to fix Bug 1398833/1438465: https://bugzilla.mozilla.org/show_bug.cgi?id=1438465